georgewallace/elasticsearch/docs/reference/query-languages/eql.md

 }
 ```

+%  TEST[setup:sec_logs]

-You can use the [get async EQL search API](https://www.elastic.co/docs/api/doc/elasticsearch/operation/operation-eql-search)'s `keep_alive` parameter to later change the retention period.
+You can use the [get async EQL search API](get-async-eql-search-api.md)'s `keep_alive` parameter to later change the retention period.
 The new retention period starts after the get request runs.

 ```console
 GET /_eql/search/FmNJRUZ1YWZCU3dHY1BIOUhaenVSRkEaaXFlZ3h4c1RTWFNocDdnY2FSaERnUTozNDE=?keep_alive=5d
 ```

+%  TEST[skip: no access to search ID]

-Use the [delete async EQL search API](https://www.elastic.co/docs/api/doc/elasticsearch/operation/operation-eql-search) to manually delete an async EQL search before the `keep_alive` period ends.
+Use the [delete async EQL search API](delete-async-eql-search-api.md) to manually delete an async EQL search before the `keep_alive` period ends.
 If the search is still ongoing, {{es}} cancels the search request.

 ```console
 DELETE /_eql/search/FmNJRUZ1YWZCU3dHY1BIOUhaenVSRkEaaXFlZ3h4c1RTWFNocDdnY2FSaERnUTozNDE=
 ```

+%  TEST[skip: no access to search ID]

 ## Store synchronous EQL searches [eql-search-store-sync-eql-search]

 By default, the EQL search API only stores async searches.
 To save a synchronous search, set `keep_on_completion` to `true`: